2020PB/police-brutality/reports/California.md

 ### ABC7 reporters are hit by tear gas | May 30th

 ABC7 reporters are hit by a cloud of tear gas after protesters were gassed up the street by Los Angeles law enforcement, as reported in this news coverage.

+pb-id: ca-losangeles-9

 **Links**